Non-dependant deductions from council tax reduction

 What are non-dependant deductions?

 A non-dependant is a person over 18 years of age that normally lives with the claimant, other than a partner, dependant child, joint tenant, or sub-tenant.
 The Government assumes that the non-dependant should be making a contribution to the household expenses and, therefore, a deduction is made from a claimant's weekly Council Tax Reduction Scheme award to take this contribution into account.
 This is known as a non-dependant deduction.
 The amount of the deduction depends upon the non-dependant's age and income.
+See the amount of the deduction.

 No deduction will be made if: